peters/ILRepack.MSBuild.Task/Migration.md

   - Change `LibraryPath` to `WorkingDirectory`

-> Error	MSB4064	The "KeyFile" parameter is not supported by the "ILRepack" task.
-Verify the parameter exists on the task, and it is a settable public instance property.

-  - The `KeyFile` property is missing in V2.
-I've raised an [issue](https://github.com/peters/ILRepack.MSBuild.Task/issues/26) about it.
-At the moment, there is no way to sign the output assembly.

 > Error	MSB4064	The "PrimaryAssemblyFile" parameter is not supported by the "ILRepack" task.
 Verify the parameter exists on the task, and it is a settable public instance property.

   - Change `PrimaryAssemblyFile` to `MainAssembly`